cgiliberto/notebooks/buddhism_tibetan.md

 Napper, E. 1989. *Dependent-Arising and Emptiness: A Tibetan Buddhist Interpretation of Madhyamika Philosophy*.
 Wisdom.

+Pabongka Rinpoche.
+1993. *Liberation in the Palm of Your Hand*.
+Richards trans.
+Wisdom.

 Pettit, J.W.
 2002. *Mipham's Beacon of Certainty: Illuminating the View of Dzogchen, the Great Perfection*.
 Wisdom.

 Samuel, G. 1995. *Civilized Shamans: Buddhism in Tibetan Societies*.
 Smithsonian.